cybozu-go/meows/docs/user-manual.md

 NOTE:
-The time picker feature is still beta, and [`github.com/slack-go/slack`](https://github.com/slack-go/slack) cannot parse interactive messages which contains a time picker component.
+The time picker feature is still beta, and [`github.com/slack-go/slack`](https://github.com/slack-go/slack) can parse interactive messages which contains a time picker component after [this](https://github.com/slack-go/slack/pull/918) change is released.